Terms and Conditions of Entry

 You will be sent a PDF file which will provide you with a set of cover sheets containing the judges’ contact details.

 The CWA takes the privacy and security of individuals and their personal information very seriously and takes every reasonable measure to protect and secure the personal data that we process.
-Therefore it is a condition of submitting for the Daggers that you respect the private details of the judges and not share them with third parties.
+Therefore we require that you respect the private details of the judges, not share them with third parties and not enter into direct contact with them beyond the delivery of your submission.
+If you abuse this rule we reserve the right to withdraw your book from the competition and the processing fee will be forfeited.
+Should you wish to discuss any issues, then it must be via the DLO.

 One copy of each book should be sent to ALL judges including the chair of judges (unless otherwise instructed on page 2 of the PDF).
 Please enclose the cover sheet with each book; this will assist the judges identifying the name of the Dagger for which the book is being submitted.
 It would be a great help to the judges if you ensure that the label on each parcel bears the name of the Dagger for which the book is being submitted.
 Please do not send books to the papers or magazines for which the judge reviews, unless otherwise instructed.
 Please use Royal Mail to deliver books where possible, as it can be hard for judges to rearrange deliveries of missed packages with other couriers.